apache/royale-docs/component-sets/jewel/jewel-radiobutton.md

 ## Overview

 The Jewel RadioButton control lets the user choose one of a set of options.
-Fpr each option there is a selectable circle and text that describes the option.
+For each option there is a selectable circle and text that describes the option.
 Radio buttons always appear in groups of two or more with the same `groupName` property.
 When you select one radio button, any other button you may have previously selected in the group becomes deselected.

 ## Example of use